Monacrh/Alzheimer-Detection/README.md

 The Core Problem: Data Scarcity in Medical AI While Deep Learning models like Transformers have revolutionized audio analysis, they typically require massive datasets to learn effectively.
 In the medical domain, high-quality labeled data is scarce.
 In our initial experiments, we found that standard fine-tuning of large Transformer models (like Wav2Vec2) on small datasets (<300 samples) leads to severe instability and overfitting, resulting in poor generalization (accuracy hovering around ~53%, equivalent to random guessing).

 Project Objective Our goal was to build a robust, non-invasive screening tool capable of detecting dementia from short audio clips of spontaneous speech.
 We aimed to overcome the "small data" limitation by engineering a Hybrid Architecture that combines the feature extraction power of Self-Supervised Learning (SSL) with the stability of classical Machine Learning.

+## 2 Data Description: DementiaNet
+We utilized DementiaNet, the largest publicly available longitudinal dataset for dementia screening.
+The dataset consists of spontaneous speech samples scrapped from YouTube interviews of public figures.
+- Cohort 1 (Dementia): 100 individuals with confirmed diagnoses.
+Samples range from the time of diagnosis to 10 years prior to symptom onset.
+- Cohort 2 (Control/NC): 100 individuals over age 90 with no recorded cognitive decline, active in their fields.
+- Preprocessing: We loaded the raw audio, resampled it to 16kHz (standard for Wav2Vec2), and curated a balanced subset for this experiment (101 Control files, 131 Dementia files).